-g) Future Accounting Pronouncements
+h) Future Accounting Pronouncements

-Certain new standards, amendments to standards and interpretations are not yet effective for the year ended August 31, 2022 and have not been applied in preparing these financial statements.
-In particular, PS 3400, Revenue, which will apply to fiscal years beginning on or after April 1, 2023.
+Certain new standards, amendments to standards and interpretations are not yet effective for the year ended August 31, 2024 and have not been applied in preparing these financial statements.
+In particular, the Conceptual Framework for Financial Reporting in the Public Sector, which will apply to fiscal years beginning on or after April 1, 2026.
 The extent of the impact of adoption of this standard is not known at this time.